Copaxone (glatiramer acetate)

 A healthcare professional should train patients or caregivers in the proper technique for administering subcutaneous injections.
 Typical injection sites are the abdomen, back of the upper arm, and thigh.
 Sites should be rotated to minimize the chance of injection site reactions.
 Injections should not be administered where the skin is bruised, irritated or red, infected, or scarred.
 Safe disposal practices should be used for needles and syringes.

 Copaxone is the brand name for the compound glatiramer acetate.
-In recent years the FDA has approved a generic version of the medication.
+In recent years the FDA has approved two generic version of the medication.
 Glatiramer acetate injection is the therapeutic equivalent to Copaxone.
 The generic is comparable to the original in dosage, strength, and route of administration, quality, effectiveness, and intended use.
 It available in two dosage strengths:

 - 20 mg/mL comes in a single-dose prefilled syringe with a light blue plunger for once-daily injection